the back of rising growth of Asian wealth, an increasing number of families are

 consolidating their wealth in Singapore through formal structures, such as

 family offices.
-In March 2019, MAS and the Singapore Economic Board (EDB) jointly established the to enhance Singapore’s competitiveness as a global wealth management and family office hub.
+In March 2019, MAS and the Singapore Economic Board (EDB) jointly established the Family Office Development Team (FODT) to enhance Singapore’s competitiveness as a global wealth management and family office hub.
 The FODT seeks to enhance the operating environment for family offices; deepen capabilities of family office professionals and service providers; and build a stronger community of family offices.

 This section also contains information on licensing requirements for

 single family offices in Singapore.

 from “FAQs on the Licensing and Registration of Fund Management Companies”:

 term ‘single family office’ (SFO) is not defined under the Securities &

 Futures Act (SFA).
 An SFO typically refers to an entity which manages assets